drupalsocialinitiative/social_auth_github/README.txt

 INTRODUCTION
 ------------

-Social Auth Github Module is a Github Authentication integration for Drupal.
+Social Auth GitHub a GitHub Authentication integration for Drupal.
 It is based on the Social Auth and Social API projects

 It adds to the site:
  * A new url: /user/login/github.
  * A settings form on /admin/config/social-api/social-auth/github.
- * A Github logo in the Social Auth Login block.
+ * A GitHub logo in the Social Auth Login block.

 REQUIREMENTS